 An introduction to eczema and psoriasis

-Both eczema and psoriasis are chronic inflammatory skin disorders that affect the epidermis, the outermost layer of the skin, and the dermis, the layers underneath the epidermis.
-With similar symptoms, these skin conditions can be extremely painful for sufferers of severe cases; they cause red, itchy skin that bleeds often.
+Both eczema and psoriasis are chronic inflammatory skin disorders.
+They affect the epidermis, the outermost layer of the skin.
+They also affect the dermis, the layers underneath the epidermis.
+With similar symptoms, these skin conditions can be extremely painful.
+This is especially true for sufferers of severe cases.
+They cause red, itchy skin that bleeds often.

-Eczema can be dry or oily depending on whether the scalp is affected or not, and typically affects infants or young children.
-Psoriasis is a chronic autoimmune disorder that causes red, itchy patches that are similar to eczema.
+Eczema can be dry or oily depending on whether the scalp is affected or not.
+It typically affects infants or young children.
+Psoriasis is a chronic autoimmune disorder.
+It causes red, itchy patches that are similar to eczema.
 It is typically seen in adults, although people of all ages are affected.

 What is eczema?

-Eczema is the term used to describe the inflammation of skin tissue, caused when the immune system attacks the skin.
+Eczema is the inflammation of skin tissue caused when the immune system attacks the skin.
 The most common causes of eczema are hereditary factors and environmental triggers.
 There are two types of eczema, also known as atopic dermatitis, and contact dermatitis.

-Atopic dermatitis is genetic, and a flare-up is often triggered by a food allergy or exposure to allergens such as pollen.
+Atopic dermatitis is genetic.
+A flare-up is often triggered by a food allergy or exposure to allergens such as pollen.
 Atopic dermatitis is unique in that it affects the not just the skin; but the nose, and respiratory system.

-Contact dermatitis is caused when the skin comes in direct contact with an allergen or irritant.
+Contact dermatitis is caused when the skin directly contacts an allergen or irritant.
 This includes chemicals, perfumes, soaps, or other allergens.
-Contact dermatitis can show up anywhere on the body, but typically affects areas that are exposed to irritants, such as hands, feet, and face.
+Contact dermatitis can show up anywhere on the body.
+It typically affects areas that are exposed to irritants, such as hands, feet, and face.

 What is psoriasis?

 Psoriasis is a chronic, inflammatory, and non-infectious skin disease.
 It is characterized by red, thickened, scaly skin developing on the elbows, knees, and scalp.
 Some people may also experience joint and muscle pain, as well as fatigue.
-People with psoriasis may also experience a buildup of plaque on fingernails and toenails.
-The plaque psoriasis buildup can cause the nails to become brittle, and can lead to nail infections.
+Those with psoriasis may also get a buildup of plaque on fingernails and toenails.
+The plaque psoriasis buildup can cause brittle nails and nail infections.

 Psoriasis is most common in people between the ages of 30 and 50.
 It affects more than 12 million Americans, and up to 4 million people have the disease.

-The cause of psoriasis is unknown, although researchers believe it to have genetic and environmental factors.
+The cause of psoriasis is unknown.
+However, researchers believe it may have to do with genetic and environmental factors.